Banking and the financial markets

 Lenders offer financing for borrowers on the finance markets.
-Both private enterprises and households may borrow and lend money.
-Banks act as intermediaries.
 There are no restrictions on providing financial advice in Finland, and only some of the companies providing it are supervised.
 The provision of investment advice, however, is subject to a license.
 The activities of banks, asset managers and insurance brokers are supervised by the Financial Supervisory Authority.
-Consumer protection matters concerning instant loans are supervised by the Competition and Consumer Agency.
+Consumer protection matters concerning instant loans are supervised by the Competition and Consumer Authority.

 Loans and deposits are either fixed-rate or variable-rate.
 Loans are indexed to a reference rate, such as Euribor or the bank’s own prime interest rate.

 The state also offers various investment targets for consumers and investors.

 - Advice for bank customers and investors link

 Advice on banking matters for consumers and small businesses, e.g. problems concerning to the interpretation of agreements between banks and customers.

 - Banking link

 Information for the bank customer.
 Good banking practice.
 Safety information for credit card holders.